Jason Potteiger

 The likely pushback at this point is sharp enough to take seriously.
 It goes: I do not care what the user was doing cognitively.
 If the model predicts a 6 and the user said 9, it’s wrong.

 Most use cases for a score, predicted or otherwise, are based on thresholds.
 Top-box loyalty flag, at-risk save-call flag, NPS buckets, etc. On this dataset, top-box precision ran between 94 and 96 percent across all four configurations.
-The directional under-prediction that makes the model's annotation accuracy look bad as a scalar estimator is precisely what makes it reliable as a top-tier classifier.
-We found no evidence of friction-filled textual feedback in the top box, so when it does flag a top-box rating as an issue, the text backs it up.
+The directional under-prediction that makes the model’s annotation accuracy look bad as a scalar estimator is precisely what makes it reliable as a top-tier classifier.

 Once you see that, the frame changes entirely.
 The question stops being “did the model predict the exact number?” and becomes “did the model put the customer in the right bucket?” according to what they reported.